HYP3R00T/v2.hyperoot.dev/src/content/blog/Improve-tmux-with-bash-function.md

 - The session_name is constructed using the names of the parent and current directories, removing any spaces or hyphens.
 This helps maintain a clean and consistent naming convention for your `tmux` sessions.
 - If a session with the same name already exists, the script attaches to it.
 Otherwise, it creates a new session.

-To use this script, simply add it to your shell configuration file (e.g., .bashrc, .zshrc) and reload your shell.
-Now, instead of manually managing `tmux` sessions, you can simply type tm in your terminal to create or attach to a session based on your current directory.
+To use this script, simply add it to your shell configuration file (e.g., `.bashrc`, `.zshrc`) and reload your shell.
+Now, instead of manually managing `tmux` sessions, you can simply type `tm` in your terminal to create or attach to a session based on your current directory.

 With this streamlined workflow, you can say goodbye to terminal clutter and focus on what really matters – getting things done.
 Give it a try and experience the power of `tmux` sessions firsthand!